luixlacrux/elasticsearch-dsl-py/docs/index.rst

         },
       )

 Using the DSL, we can now express this query as such:

 .. code:: python

-    from elasticsearch import Elasticsearch
+    from elasticsearch7 import Elasticsearch
-    from elasticsearch_dsl import Search, UpdateByQuery
+    from elasticsearch7_dsl import Search, UpdateByQuery

     client = Elasticsearch()
     ubq = UpdateByQuery(using=client, index="my-index") \